 REIT companies may own office buildings, retail spaces, hotels or resorts, apartment buildings, or other less tangible assets like mortgages or loans.
-Generally, most REIT companies specialize in one specific type of real estate, such as Rio-Can here in Canada which specializes in retail properties.
+Generally, most REIT companies specialize in one specific type of real estates, such as Rio-Can here in Canada, which specializes in retail properties.
 REIT companies not only acquire and develop properties – they are required to operate the properties as part of their investment portfolio.
 Investors, or unit owners, can expect to receive yearly dividends in addition to relatively stable monthly distributions.

 - The main advantage to investing in REITs is that they are designed to pay out consistent cash flow for investors and must pay out at least 90% of their taxable income each year to unit owners in the form of dividends.